arnavnallani/lendibl-frontend/replit.md

 - July 18, 2025: Removed test notification buttons from account dropdown menu - cleaned up production interface by removing "Test Simple Notification" and "Test Advanced Push" buttons for cleaner user experience.
 - July 18, 2025: Removed all items from the website - deleted all 106 rental listings, 31 bookings, 297 user interactions, 49 rental messages, 4 reviews, and related data to create a completely empty marketplace.
 - July 18, 2025: Updated empty state message to "Be the first to list an item!" with attractive call-to-action button - replaced "We don't have that yet..." message with community-focused encouragement and prominent "List an Item" button to motivate users to start the marketplace.
+- July 18, 2025: Updated empty state supporting text to "Kickstart the marketplace with one of your awesome items..." for more energetic and personal tone encouraging user participation.

 ## User Preferences